-Wisconsin State Fair Park is a place where visitors create memories that transcend generations.
-The nearly 200-acre Fair Park is a year-round entertainment venue hosting activities, events, meetings and more throughout the four seasons.
-Home to the Exposition Center, Tommy G. Thompson Youth Center, Milwaukee Mile Speedway, Products Pavilion and many other facilities, hundreds of events are held on the fairgrounds each year.
+State Fair Park is a place where visitors create memories that transcend generations.
+The nearly 200-acre Fair Park is a year-round entertainment venue hosting events, activities and meetings throughout the four seasons.
+Home to the Exposition Center, Tommy G. Thompson Youth Center, Milwaukee Mile Speedway, Wisconsin Products Pavilion and Original Cream Puff Pavilion, hundreds of events are held at the Fair Park each year.

-The Fair Park is situated in both West Allis and Milwaukee.
-As an agency of the state of Wisconsin, the State Fair Park Board of Directors provides oversight and direction for the Park and to the staff of the Fair Park while day-to-day operation and programming of the venue are the responsibility of the staff.
-The board is comprised of 13 individuals representing various communities, industries, and members of our state legislature.
+As an agency of the state of Wisconsin, the State Fair Park Board of Directors is responsible for hiring the CEO/Executive Director.
+They provide fiscal oversight and direction for the Fair Park, while the day-to-day operations and programming of the venue are the responsibility of CEO and staff.
+The board is comprised of 13 individuals representing various communities, industries, and members of the Wisconsin state legislature.
 The board is led by a Chairperson who is appointed by the Governor.
-As a revenue generating agency, the Fair does not receive any direct taxpayer subsidies, although the Fair Park is allocated some benefits and support from the state’s Building Commission for capital improvements and repairs.
+As a revenue generating agency, State Fair Park does not receive direct taxpayer subsidies, however its employees are State of Wisconsin employees and the Fair Park does received some benefits and support from the state for capital improvements and repairs primarily related to infrastructure.

-Perhaps the most notable and certainly the signature event at the fairgrounds, the Wisconsin State Fair, presented by U.S. Cellular, annually welcomes over one million Fairgoers over the course of its 11-day run.
-The Fair is an entertainment extravaganza and is one of the state’s most affordable entertainment options of the summer.
-The grounds feature an Ag Village where Fairgoers can enjoy an average of 6,000-8,000 animals on display and in competition.
 Wisconsin’s largest agricultural showcase is rounded out with educational programs on agriculture and renewable energy, milking demonstrations and much more.
-Agricultural products made in Wisconsin are available in the Wisconsin Products Pavilion where Fairgoers can learn more about what’s made in our fine state as well as purchase a plethora of products to eat on-site or take home for later.
-Horticulture, craft, textile and culinary competitions and displays are found in the Horticulture Building that is filled to the brim with beautiful creations for all to see.
+The Wisconsin Products Pavilion offers Fairgoers the opportunity to learn more about what’s made in our fine state as well as purchase a plethora of products to eat on-site or take home for later.
+Horticulture, craft, textile and culinary competitions and displays are found in Grand Champion Hall, which is filled to the brim with beautiful creations for all to see.

-There’s no shortage of entertainment offerings with 30 FREE stages highlighting a broad range of genres including country, rock, pop, R&B, nostalgia, comedy and so much more.
-There’s also plenty of interactive and educational entertainment on stages focused just on families.
-The granddaddy of all the stages is the Potawatomi Hotel & Casino Main Stage, placing the spotlight on some of the bigger names in entertainment.
+There’s no shortage of entertainment at the Fair, with 30 FREE stages highlighting a broad range of genres including country, rock, pop, R&B, nostalgia, comedy and even interactive, educational shows for families.
+The Main Stage presented by Potawatomi Hotel & Casino offers headlining entertainment nightly and features some of today’s biggest nationally touring acts.

-A shopper’s paradise is another way many experience the Fair.
-With multiple marketplaces featuring over 700 vendors who provide every imaginable type of jewelry, ware, home good and product, the Fair is a shopper’s delight!
-In addition to shopping, activities and attractions can be found throughout the grounds and include the SpinCity amusement ride and game area, the sky glider that will take you for a ride over the grounds, a giant slide that will elicit joyous giggles from all who ride it, a Central Park bustling with activity and so much more.
+The Fair is also a shopper’s paradise, with multiple marketplaces featuring hundreds of vendors who provide every imaginable type of jewelry, home goods, cookware, and as-seen-on-TV products!
+In addition to shopping, activities and attractions can be found throughout the grounds and include the SpinCity amusement ride and game area, the Sky Glider that offers a bird’s eye view of the Fair, the Giant Slide that will elicit joyous giggles from all, a Central Park bustling with daily activities and so much more.